jflamy/owlcms4/docs/EquipmentSetup.md

 ![StateCompetition](img/equipment/FullCompetition.svg)

 You can also add a jury laptop with 5 refereeing devices, add additional results displays, as many as you want.
 You can even replicate the full setup on multiple platforms, all running at once.
-In all cases, there is only one OWLCMS master server (either a laptop running locally, or a cloud application)
+In all cases, there is only one OWLCMS primary server (either a laptop running locally, or a cloud application)

 ## Computer Requirements

 - The server software will run either
-  - on any reasonably recent laptop (this laptop will act as a master in a local networking setup, see [below](#local-access-over-a-local-network) for details.
+  - on any reasonably recent laptop (this laptop will act as a primary server in a local networking setup, see [below](#local-access-over-a-local-network) for details.
 In our experience, a Core i5 or equivalent is plenty.
   - or on a cloud service.
 We test and support the [Heroku cloud service](Cloud#Heroku), which has a free tier suitable for owlcms.
 See [below](#cloud-access-over-the-internet) for more info.
 - For the user interface and displays,  It is recommended to use a recent version of **Chrome** or **Firefox** on a **laptop** or **miniPC** (Windows, Mac, Linux, ChromeOS).